Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-cumsum.rst

 Template Parameters
 ===================

-For details on the template parameters for Cumsum, see :ref:`API_REFERENCE`.
+For details on the template parameters for Cumsum, see :ref:`DSP_API_REFERENCE`.

 Access Functions
 ================

-For details on the access functions for Cumsum, see :ref:`API_REFERENCE`.
+For details on the access functions for Cumsum, see :ref:`DSP_API_REFERENCE`.

 Ports
 =====

-For details on the ports for Cumsum, see :ref:`API_REFERENCE`.
+For details on the ports for Cumsum, see :ref:`DSP_API_REFERENCE`.

 Note that the number and type of ports are determined by the configuration of template parameters.
 The size of the input and output window is a product of the size of each element as defined by ``TT_DATA`` and ``TT_OUT_DATA``, the second dimension ``TP_DIM_B``, the number of frames ``TP_NUM_FRAMES``, and the ceiling function of the first dimension ``TP_DIM_A`` rounded up to an integer number of data memory accesses.
 Memory access is 256 bits wide on AIE and AIE-ML, but 512 bits on AIE-MLv2.